-As we close in on a year since the first calls for social isolation to prevent the spread of the highly contagious coronavirus, many are reflecting on how the pandemic has impacted their lives, work, and industries.
+It’s been more than a year since the first calls for social isolation to prevent the spread of the highly contagious coronavirus, and many are reflecting on how the pandemic has impacted their lives, work, and industries.

 There is no denying that the coronavirus pandemic has been devastating, altering life as we know it in innumerable ways.
 Some impacts we’ll recover from in time, others will have lingering effects for the foreseeable future.

-While the past year has been undeniably difficult in many ways, it has also brought about new opportunities for those in the alarm industry who were enterprising enough to see them.
+While 2020 and 2021 have been undeniably difficult in many ways, they have also brought about new opportunities for those in the alarm industry who were enterprising enough to see them.
 Here, we’ll review how some companies in the security industry have risen to the challenge and made lemonade out of the lemons that the pandemic provided.